-'A FUN PLACE TO BE...
-A GOOD PLACE TO EAT.'
 SUMMER IN CHICAGO AT IIT FOR 119 WAYS TO:

 - Get a head start

 - Fill prerequisites

-- Make up a course
+- 1 Make up a course

 - Speed up graduation

 - 119 undergraduate or graduate courses to

 - 8 week summer session June 16 to August 8

 - Day and evening classes

 - Main Campus and Extension Centers

 - Ample FREE parking

 - Mail pre-registration available

 FOR INFORMATION CALL TOLL-FREE: 1-800-448-2329

 Ask for: Mary Edwards

 ILLINOIS INSTITUTE OF TECHNOLOGY 3300 South Federal Street Chicago, Illinois 60616

-Grace Hall to run charity relay By JIM RILEY Copy Editor Grace Hall residents will sprint around campus for 24 hours this weekend in a relay run to raise for Northeast Neighborhood Services.
+Grace Hall to run charity relay By JIM RILEY Copy Editor Grace Hall residents will sprint around campus for 24 hours this weekend in a relay run to raise Northeast for Neighborhood Services.
 The run, in its third year, begins today at noon and will continue until noon tomorrow, according to junior Joe Schweninger, a Grace resident and coordinator of the The 24-hour period is divided into 20-minute shifts, said Schweninger.
-Seventy-two Grace residents will run these shifts, with some taking more than one shift and some signing up for split shifts with their roommates, according to Schwen- The course itself is a one-mile loop which winds through North, South, and Main Quads, and there Fieldhouse Mall tent during the will be an additional half-mile loop around the Memorial Library for people with only about five minutes left on their shift, said Schweninger.
-"Our goal is for 175 miles, which is feasible if each participant runs a minimum of two miles per shift," he said.
-In addition to mileage goals, the Grace residents also have money goals.
+Seventy-two Grace residents will run these shifts, with some taking more than one shift and some signing up for split shifts with their roommates, according to Schwen- The course itself is a one-mile loop which winds through North, will be an additional half-mile loop around the Memorial Library for people with only about five minutes left on their shift, said Schweninger.
+"Our goal is for 175 miles, which is feasible if each participant runs a minimum of two miles per shift," In addition to mileage goals, the Grace residents also have money goals.
 Last year, the run collected \$1400 in pledges, and they hope to at least match that amount this year, according to Schweninger.
 He said a typical pledge of "two cents per mile, if we meet our goal of 175 miles, would come to \$3.50.
 We accept pledges per mile or flat donations.'

-Pledges and donations will be accepted in the dining halls during lunch today and at the run's GOODBYE SCOOTER...
+Pledges and donations will be accepted in the dining halls during

+lunch today and at the run's

+GOODBYE SCOOTER...